0xshreyash/PeachyStrawberry/README.md

 <!-- ===============================  section six ====================================== -->
 # Future features
-This section briefly describes our stretch goals.
+This section briefly describes our goals for the future as we move on to publish the app to the app store:

 #### Account Creation
 Allows users to create an account with **Peachy Strawberry**.